KevinGThomas/HandwrittenTextRecognition/README.md

 Recognizing Handwritten Text by segmenting the page into paragraphs and lines and then converting them to digital text.

 # Overview
 This is the full code for 'Handwritten Text Recognition'.
 This code helps to convert a handwritten page into digital text by identifying the paragraph present in the page, segmenting the lines and running handwriting recognition to accurately identify the text.
+The dataset used is the IAMDataset (http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) containing about 6,000 labeled sentences and about 120,000 labeled words.

 # Dependency
 * mxnet